arthurprat/jkid/README.md

 jkid
 ====

 Command-line json explorer.
 Useful to explore big jsons.
-Written in Python.
+jkid was written in Python.

 Usage
 -----

 	jkid [options] [key1 [key2 [...]]] file

+Works also with `stdin` and no `file` argument.
 A key can be an object key or an array index.
 If you have an array or an object which contains similar objects (i.e. objects that share the same name/value structure), you can use a dot '.' as a key at some level : it will expand the json for every object at that level (see example).
 Note that in that